dwright37/dwright37.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a Danish Data Science Academy postdoctoral fellow at the University of Copenhagen.
-My research centers around socially sustainable natural language processing (NLP) with the following mission: I want to help make the world's knowledge **reliable** and **accessible**.
-This includes both [real-world knowledge](https://aclanthology.org/2020.emnlp-main.256/) and [scientific knowledge](https://aclanthology.org/2022.emnlp-main.117.pdf), with additional focus on [knowledge diversity](https://aclanthology.org/2020.emnlp-main.639/).
-The methods I use come from machine learning and natural language processing. **Reliability** is concerned with the [factuality](https://aclanthology.org/2022.acl-long.175/) and [faithfulness](https://arxiv.org/abs/2402.12431) of different types of knowledge, as well as ensuring that ML systems themselves are [safe and interpretable](https://arxiv.org/abs/2406.19238). **Accessibility** is concerned with making ML systems which process different types of knowledge both [efficient](https://arxiv.org/abs/2406.01345) and [sustainable](https://arxiv.org/abs/2309.02065).

-Previously I have been a visitor to the [BlaBlaBlab](https://blablablab.si.umich.edu/) at the University of Michigan, and was a postdoc in the [Saints Lab](https://github.com/saintslab) working on sustainable AI.
-I did my PhD with [CopeNLU](https://copenlu.github.io/) where I worked on automated fact checking, automatic understanding and analysis of science communication, and domain adaptation.
-I received my master's degree from University of California, San Diego, and have worked at IBM Research and the Allen Institute for Artificial Intelligence on the Semantic Scholar project.
-I also write sometimes on [substack](https://dustinwright.substack.com/).
+I'm a Tenure Track Assistant Professor at Aalborg University Copenhagen from Feb 1, 2026.
+My research centers around reliable and sustainable AI.
+Core to my work is understanding when and how can NLP systems make the world's information reliable and accessible, while mitigating the environmental and social risks these systems can bring.
+This includes the factuality, faithfulness, and diversity of information these systems produce, as well as the efficiency with which they can produce them.
+The methods I use come from machine learning and natural language processing.
+Previously I was a Danish Data Science Academy postdoctoral fellow at the University of Copenhagen, was a visitor to the BlaBlaBlab at the University of Michigan, and was a postdoc in the Saints Lab working on sustainable AI.
+I did my PhD at the University of Copenhagen in the CopeNLU lab where I worked on automated fact checking, automatic understanding and analysis of science communication, and domain adaptation.
+I received my master’s degree from University of California, San Diego, and have worked at IBM Research and the Allen Institute for Artificial Intelligence on the Semantic Scholar project.
+I also write sometimes on substack.
 Outside of science I like making music and playing table top role-playing games and rhythm games.

 Featured Publications
 ========